Everything You Need to Know About Sciatica

 We’ve got a couple myths to dispel surrounding sciatica!
-In the third part of her series on back pain, Dr. Nancy, PhD, holistic nutritionist, talks about what sciatica is, and the most common causes of the condition.
+In this installment of her series on back pain, Dr. Nancy, PhD, holistic nutritionist, talks about what sciatica is, and the most common causes of the condition.

 Plus, learn the best tips and recommendations to treat and prevent sciatic pain!

 - 07:56: The most common contributing factor is a pinched nerve caused by a herniated or slipped disc

 - 16:02: Myth 1: All leg pain is sciatica